alexmaco/rust-workshop/DAY_1.md

     println!("Breaking news! {}", item.summarize());
 }

-// the more generic form (trait bound); useful if T must be used in more than one place pub fn notify<T: Summary>(item: T) {
+// the more general form (trait bound); useful if T must be used in more than one place pub fn notify<T: Summary>(item: T) {
     println!("Breaking news! {}", item.summarize());
 }